chris-code/cudaHough/README.md

 displaying of images, the *CImg* library is used.
 Currently, a version for detecting straight lines is implemented as both a sequential and a parallel version.

+The transform takes a parameter of type HoughParameterSet.
+This object contains the dimensions of Theta (minTheta, maxTheta), dimensions of R (minR, maxR), and the precision with which these dimensions are handled (stepsPerRadian, stepsPerPixel).
+Those variables are inizialized with reasonable values calculated from image dimensions, though you might want to modify the step sizes.

 Technical details
 ------------------------
 Images on the GPU are represented as flat (1D) arrays in **row-major format**.